cygnus666/Circuit-Sword/FAQ.md

 A: Answer

 ***
-### Q: When will the next preorder open ?
+### Q: When will the next pre-order open ?
-A: Get notified by filling this form https://goo.gl/forms/e97uUvPOfUxPWdz82
+A: Get notified by joining my mailing list https://goo.gl/forms/e97uUvPOfUxPWdz82

 ***
 ### Q: How will the new-style Volume Control function now that the dial has been taken out?